 - Can you provide me with information about what it's like to live in the area?

-Yes, please see the attached document and links below which tell you more about our area.
-Trios Health is predominately located in Kennewick, Washington (Tri-Cities includes the cities of Kennewick, Richland, and Pasco).
-Although they are three separate cities, they flow together—so it is not uncommon to live in Richland, but work in Kennewick for example.
+Trios Health is located in Kennewick, Washington.
+Kennewick, along with Pasco and Richland, make up the Tri-Cities.
+Although they are three separate cities, they flow together so it is not uncommon to live in Richland, but work in Kennewick.
 The Tri-Cities is an affordable place to live with a lot of outdoor recreational activities available.
 Our residents are also happy to answer questions about what it is like to live here.

 Please review the flyers attached below that show you more information about our area:

 - What do you alumni do after residency?